 Areas of the brain responsible for motor control, auditory processing, and spatial coordination are larger.
 (7)

 This is the band of nerve fibers that transfers information between the two hemispheres of the brain.

 This increase in size indicates that the two sides of musicians’ brain are better at communicating with each other.

 While most of us aren’t professional musicians, we still listen to a lot of music — on average of 32 hours per week.
 (9)

 This is enough time for music to have an effect on the brains of non-musicians as well.

-Music Can Improve Your Mood and Reduce Stress
+How Music Improves Your Mood and Reduces Stress

 Science has now proven what music lovers already know, that listening to upbeat music can improve your mood.